mattiaghilardi/CryptoTraits/README.md

 # Description
 `CryptoTraits`is an ImageJ macro that allows to perform a standardised, reproducible, and semi-automated "traditional" morphometric analysis of cryptobenthic fishes from side-view images.
+It measures 16 morphological traits which are described [here](https://github.com/mattiaghilardi/CryptoTraits/tree/main/Docs/Definitions%20of%20traits%20and%20reference%20lines.pdf).
 It is written in the ImageJ 1.x macro language, thus can be used in both ImageJ and Fiji.
 It was first being developed to aid trait measurement for a project on cryptobenthic reef fishes in Palau.
 The macro is under further development and will be included in a larger toolset for fish morphometric analysis.

 # Installation
 To install the macro clone or download the entire repository (green button on the project's main page), then copy the `CryptoTraits.ijm` file in the `ImageJ/macros/toolsets/` or `Fiji.app/macros/toolsets/` directory.